 Aden in Prince William County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 38.361′ N, 77° 29.127′ W. Marker is in Aden, Virginia, in Prince William County.
-Marker is at the intersection of Aden Road (County Route 646) and Leeta Cornus Lane, on the left when traveling east on Aden Road.
-Touch for map.
-Marker is in this post office area: Nokesville VA 20181, United States of America.
+Marker is missing.
+It was located near 38° 38.44′ N, 77° 29.642′ W. Marker was in Aden, Virginia, in Prince William County.
+Marker was at the Touch for map.
+Marker was in this post office area: Nokesville VA 20181, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 2, 2007, by Kevin W. of Stafford, Virginia.
-This page has been viewed 1,941 times since then and 44 times this year.
-Photos: 1, 2. submitted on September 2, 2007, by Kevin W. of Stafford, Virginia. • J. J. Prats was the editor who published this page.
+This page was last revised on December 26, 2019.
+It was originally submitted on September 13, 2007, by Kevin W. of Stafford, Virginia.
+This page has been viewed 2,209 times since then and 73 times this year.
+Photos: 1, 2. submitted on September 13, 2007, by Kevin W. of Stafford, Virginia. • J. J. Prats was the editor who published this page.